PotHix/pothix.github.com/content/post/stats-jan-2018.md

 ### Speaking

-No presentations this month.
+No presentations were done this month.
 I will not post a chart for that anymore.
-I don't have a goal related to presentations this year.
+I don't have a goal related to it this year.

-I submitted talks for two conferences this month, maybe I will have some good news next month. 👀
+I submitted talks for two conferences, maybe I will have some good news next month. 👀

 ### Completed tasks